 13. Pretty Litter — What if your cat's litter helped monitor their health?
 That's the idea behind Pretty Litter.
 It changes colors to notify you of potential health issues with your cat before they progress into advanced diseases.
 The company's "chief feline officer" appears on ABC Family's new reality show Startup U.

 14. VetOnDemand — VetOnDemand is the first telehealth app for the furry friends in your life.
 Through the app, you can access real-time video consultations to help assess the severity of symptoms your pet is experiencing.

 Find Out More

-These 14 startups are just a small slice of a dynamic, growing industry.
-To gain a complete understanding of market sizing, consumer purchasing patterns, and pet product sales by channel, check out Pet Market Outlook in the United States: 2015-2016.
+These 14 startups are just a small slice of a dynamic, growing pet industry.
+To gain a complete understanding of market sizing, consumer purchasing patterns, and pet product sales by channel, check out U.S. Pet Market Outlook, 2018-2019.

 Interested in learning about more established pet brands?
 Be sure to download a Packaged Facts slideshow on the top pet companies in the U.S.

 About the Author: Sarah Schmidt is a Managing Editor at MarketResearch.com, a leading provider of global market intelligence products and services.